AppAndFlow/react-native-magic-scroll/README.md

 }
 ```

+## Dependencies

+In order to make our library work to it's fullest, we recommend adding these two dependencies to your project.

+### React Native Reanimated

+Reanimated is crucial in your project to make our magic sccrolling work properly.
+Learn more about this dependency [here](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started).

+### Expo's SafeAreaContext

+The SafeAreaProvider is really important for this library by helping it knowing the right dimensions of the device's safe area insets.
+Learn more about this dependency [here](https://docs.expo.dev/versions/latest/sdk/safe-area-context/).

 ## Basic Usage

 Wrap your form/screen within our ScrollView.
 Utilizing context requires it to be one level higher for enhanced control over your inputs.
 Alternatively, you can employ the Higher Order Component (HOC) for this purpose.
-For better results, we recommand using safeAreaProvider from React Native.

 ```tsx
 import { MagicScroll } from '@appandflow/react-native-magic-scroll';